Kenzo had been paralyzed in all four legs for two weeks.

 Physiotherapy is based on the use of passive kinesiotherapy (joint mobilization), active kinesiotherapy (exercises for stimulating balance, proprioception or targeted muscle building), electrotherapy, ultrasounds, hydrotherapy (walking in water which enables important muscular movement without putting weight on the joints) and therapeutic laser.

 Homeopathy treats, in effect, the individual and not the disease in taking a holistic approach.
 In homeopath, providers are interested in the animal as a whole and not only in symptoms.
 It is what we call the law of individualization.
 Homeopathy is as concerned with the psychological as the physical aspects of the individual.
 This includes their experiences (trauma or otherwise) and hereditary traits as well.
 It paints a unique picture of your pet and proposes a treatment that takes all of these things into consideration.
 Homeopath differentiates itself from traditional medicine, which treats symptoms separately instead of considering the body as a whole.

 How does the treatment work?

-Homeopathy for animals (dogs, cats, horses, rabbits...) consists of treating animals by means of remedies (in small doses obtained by dilution).
+Homeopathy for animals (dogs, cats, horses, rabbits...) consists of promoting animals health by means of remedies (in small doses obtained by dilution).
 These remedies, in higher doses, are capable of producing similar symptoms in man (or in animal) to those of the disease, in order for the body to fight back.